 Makerspaces are central locations for creativity, problem-solving, and collaboration.
 Filled with tools, materials, and inspiration, makerspaces empower students to be active and engaged learners, giving them agency to explore their unique talents and interests.

-On the City Avenue campus, Middle and Upper Makers can be found on the first floor of the FCC.
+On the City Avenue campus, Middle and Upper School Makers can be found on the first floor of the FCC.
 The Makerspace is equipped with a laser cutter, two 3D printers, two sewing machines, various hand and power tools for woodworking, electronics, microcontrollers, and supplies to fuel creativity.
 The Makerspace is a place where analog and digital technologies live side by side.
 Sometimes the best tool for the job is a hot glue gun.
+Middle School Makers can also be found on the second floor of the Middle School building in our new MakerNook - a micro-makerspace designed and managed by students - which houses tools and resources for students to work on classroom projects like poster presentations or personal projects like 3D-printing a thank you note.

 At the Lower School, our students can utilize the innovative new Light Lab, which contains four distinct studios for our youngest makers.
 Brie Daley, our Light Lab Director, shares details from the Lower School Light Lab on the Quaker Makers Blog.